Key Points

 - Estimate resale appeal beyond builder finishes.

-Step 1: Build the true all-in price
+Step 1: Build your true all-in budget

-Step 2: Pressure-test the builder package
+Step 2: Read the full builder agreement

 Documents To Prepare